Congressional District # 04

 After the completion of the work conducted under the Removal Order described above, in January 2007 U.S. EPA entered into an Administrative Settlement Agreement and Order on Consent (AOC) with the Potentially Responsible Parties (PRPs) for the conduct of a Remedial Investigation/Feasibility Study (RI/FS) at the site.
 The PRPs that voluntarily signed the AOC include American Natural Resources Company, Cliffs Mining Company, Maxus Energy Corporation, and Wisconsin Electric Power Company and Wisconsin Gas LLC (WE Energies).
 Also, East Greenfield Investors, LLC is participating in the agreement as a non-PRP Bonafide Prospective Purchaser.
 The PRPs and the East Greenfield Investors, LLC will conduct an RI/FS including a baseline risk assessment and ecological assessment at the site.
-The Remedial Investigation which includes soil, groundwater, and sediment sampling is being conducted by the PRPs began in October 2008 and U.S. EPA anticipates that it will be completed by 2014.
+The Remedial Investigation which includes soil, groundwater, and sediment sampling is being conducted by the PRPs and began in October 2008.
+EPA anticipates that it will be completed in 2015.

 ContactsRemedial Project Manager, U.S. EPA